Telefonica/iot-utils/README.md

 ### 3.1.- Microsoft has finally integrated into Windows openssh.
 To install it, follow the steps:

-- Download a copy of Win-OpenSSH from https://github.com/PowerShell/Win32-OpenSSH.
-The last is here: https://github.com/PowerShell/Win32-OpenSSH/releases/download/2_25_2016/OpenSSH-Win64.zip
+- Download a copy of Win-OpenSSH from https://github.com/PowerShell/Win32-OpenSSH.<br>The last is here: https://github.com/PowerShell/Win32-OpenSSH/releases/download/4_5_2016/OpenSSH-Win64.zip

 - Unzip inside folder C:\openssh